projf/fpgatools/README.md

 ## img2fmem

-Image to FPGA memory map converter for Verilog $readmemh and Xilinx core generator COE.
+Bitmap image to FPGA memory map converter for Verilog $readmemh and Xilinx core generator COE.
+Supports many bitmap formats as input.
 Output can be in 2, 16, 64, or 256 colours with a 12 (RGB444), 15 (RGB555), or 24-bit (RGB888) palette.
 Monochrome (2 colour) output uses Floyd-Steinberg dithering.

-Your source image needs to be in a format Pillow supports: PNG, JPEG, TIFF, BMP are amongst the formats supported.

 For more details see the [img2fmem README](img2fmem/).